Does citronella repel flies? Why candles may be a waste of time. Nothing beats a summer day after a gloomy winter. Summer means enjoying outdoors.

 Not Trusted by all Organizations

-When it comes to essential oils, not all authoritative organizations have enough evidence to rely on them in repelling flies and mosquitos.
+When it comes to essential oils, not all organizations have enough evidence to rely on them.

-For example, the U.S. Center for Disease Control and Prevention is yet to include any of the citronella products (candles or others) on their list of trusted and recommended mosquito repellants for lack of solid evidence on their efficacy.
+For example, the U.S. Center for Disease Control is yet to include any of the citronella products on their list of recommended mosquito repellants.
+This is due to lack of evidence on their efficiency.

-While it’s generally nontoxic and natural insect repellent, the use of citronella oil isn’t recommended for some people as well as pets.
+It’s a nontoxic and natural repellent, but it isn’t recommended for some people and pets.

-Moreover, there isn’t enough safety information regarding inhaling citronella during pregnancy, so it’s generally avoided.
+There isn’t enough information on inhaling citronella during pregnancy, so it’s generally avoided.

 There you have it.
-A complete guide with everything you need to know about citronella oil and candles.
-So, do citronella candles repel flies?
+A complete guide with all you need to know.
+So, do citronella candles work?